What Type of Dog (or Cat) Is Cheapest to Own?

-Although many people treat their pets as members of the family, most don't expect to spend on their furry friends the $250,000 that it takes to raise a child.
-That's why doing a little research to find the cheapest dog breeds to own is a good idea.
-This is not a selfish act.
-The decision to bring home a "cheap" dog (or cat) is good for the checkbook, no doubt, but a pet will have a much happier life if its masters have sufficient resources to provide proper food, shelter, and care over the long term.
+Although many people treat their pets as members of the family, they don't expect to spend on their furry friends the $300,000 or so that it takes to raise a child.
+Doing a little homework on the cheapest type of dog to own is good for the checkbook as well as for the animal.
+A pet will have a much happier life if its masters have sufficient resources to provide proper food, shelter, and care over the long term.

-Of course, size also affects the outlay on food.
-Here again, small means cheap.
-Food is one of the most expensive components of raising a dog, but it's important not to skimp.
-Spending a little more on food now will pay off later with a happier and healthier pet.
+Size, of course, also affects outlays for food: Smaller means cheaper.
+Food may be one of the most expensive components of raising a dog, but it's important not to skimp.
+Spending a little more on food pays off over time with a happier and healthier pet.
+Cheapism.com's guide to high-quality, reasonably priced dog food can help owners make informed choices.

-Again, mixed-breed cats are less costly to insure and veterinary costs are often lower.
-Unlike dogs though, most cats are similar in size and weight and, breed issues aside, the cost of raising and/or boarding a cat doesn't vary too much.
+Again, like dogs, mixed-breed cats are less costly to insure and veterinary costs often are lower.
+Unlike dogs, though, most cats are similar in size and weight and, breed issues aside, the cost of raising and/or boarding a cat doesn't vary too much.
+And they're often allowed in rental units where dogs are not.